prime31/Nez/Nez.Persistence/JSON_README.md

 {}
 ```

 Now, let's create an `Entity` and populate it with a `Component` and a `Sprite` then serialize it to JSON.
 Note the `JsonSettings` object.
 It lets you opt in to the features.
-Once really neat option is the `TypeNameHandling.Auto`.
+One really neat option is the `TypeNameHandling.Auto`.
 Json will figure out on the fly if it needs to inject the objects type into the JSON or not.
 You'll see the results in the JSON below.

 ```csharp
 var entity = new Entity